NYU-robot-learning/hello-robot-stock/README.md

 ## [Bill of Materials](https://docs.google.com/spreadsheets/d/1qkDV2W64Q2eQ5Y6DkTYfokI8hO4we7ong_2VNufDRaY/edit?usp=sharing)
 All necessary materials and hardware for this setup is listed in the Bill of Materials.

+## 3D Printing and Files
+Each different stock has its own folder, within each part has its folder conatining the following parts for each file: .STEP, .STL, .gcode, and a .f3d file.
+For the stocks, most parts are 3D printed on the (Original Prusa i3 MK3S+)[https://www.prusa3d.com/category/original-prusa-i3-mk3s/], so the gcode is for that specific printer.

 ## Phone Holder
 ### The phone holder is taken from the [Modular Mounting System by HeyVye](https://www.thingiverse.com/thing:2194278), which is licensed under the [Creative Commons - Attribution](https://creativecommons.org/licenses/by/4.0/) license.